*NOTE: CLE Ethics panel will be held the morning of Sunday March 6th due to scheduling conflicts

 This year at PIELC, we will be exploring alternative methods of approaching current ecological, social, and cultural paradigms.
 First, by examining the past – let us not relive our mistakes.
 Then, by focusing on the present.
 Days to months, months to years, years to a lifetime; small acts compound to the life-story of a person, a place, a planet.
 What legacy are you leaving?

 Please join us March 3rd – 6th in Eugene, Oregon, for the 34rd annual Public Interest Environmental Law Conference.
-We are now accepting panel submissions.
+Panel Submissions are now closed.
 Please note that if your panel is expected to receive CLE credit, we ask that your panel materials be submitted by the end of January, prior to the conference.

 Registration for the conference will open in January.